ernestinelerishaj/NourishBot/README.md

 # NourishBot
-Website for NourishBot – a chatbot project connecting people with food resources (Built with Wix)

 A chatbot-based web project built to connect people with excess food to those in need.
 Developed using **Wix Website Builder** as part of the IBM SkillsBuild Internship.